SuperDiodo/ur_ros_rtde/ur_ros_rtde_tutorials/README.md

     ros2 launch ur_ros_rtde robot_state_receiver.launch.py
     ```

-At this point the robot state will be accessed with topics and services.
+At this point, the robot state can be accessed using topics and services.

 3. Print joint states:
     ```bash